cloud66/help-old/_posts/stack-features/2012-01-01-database-replication.md

 	<p>You need to have a managed backup setup for your stack to use DB replication.</p>
 </div>

-<h2 id="scaling-up">Scaling Up</h2>
+<h2 id="how-it-works">How it works</h2>

-To enable replication, click on the DB Server group of your stack and click on the Scale Up button.
+To enable replication, click on the database server group of your stack and click on the <i>Scale Up</i> button.

 ![](http://cdn.cloud66.com/images/help/db_scaleup.png)